-Upload current dated letters of support to provide evidence of commitment to the project.
-See the COLLABORATION section of the Project Narrative for details on required documentation.
+Upload current dated letters of support to provide evidence of commitment to the project from partnering providers/organizations that will play a significant role in implementing your PCHP project.
+See the Collaboration section of the Project Narrative for details on required documentation.
 Letters of support should be addressed to the organization's board, CEO, or other appropriate key management staff member.

-You are encouraged to consider the effect on your application's page length when providing optional letters of support.
+You are encouraged to consider the effect on your application's page length when providing additional letters of support.